jordi-z80/FSCmd/README.md

 # FSCmd

 FSCmd is a compact command-line tool, created with inspiration from utilities like nircmd.
 Its primary function is to streamline dependencies within a range of software projects.

 It has been designed with a modular structure, enabling the addition of independent modules over time to address evolving user needs and expand functionality.

+This description sounds incredibly professional but don't be fooled: ChatGPT wrote it. :)

 # Functions